Flow-IPC/ipc/README.md

 ## Background

-We focus on IPC of data structures (and native sockets a/k/a FDs).
-That is: Process P1 has a data structure X, and it wants process P2 to access it (or a copy thereof) ASAP.
+Flow-IPC focuses on IPC of data structures (and native sockets a/k/a FDs).
+That is the central task is:
+Process P1 has a data structure *X*, and it wants process P2 to access it (or a copy thereof) ASAP.

-The OS and third-parties avail C++ developers of many tools for/around IPC.
+The OS and third-parties already avail C++ developers of many tools for/around IPC.
 Highlights:
   - Pipes, Unix domain sockets, message queues (MQs), and more such *IPC transports* allow transmitting data (binary blobs and sometimes FDs).
 Data are copied into the kernel by P1, then out of the kernel by P2.
   - P1 can put X into *shared memory* (SHM) and signal P2 to access it directly there,